The selection of award recipients follows one of two processes:

 Third-Year Writing Competition

 The Markham Memorial Scholarship Award is given to a third-year student majoring in philosophy who demonstrates the highest aptitude for philosophical inquiry and whose commitment to his or her studies best exemplifies the belief that "critical examination of fundamental religious and philosophical questions is integral to a liberal arts education."
 Please consult the Department of Philosophy Chair.

 Writing Competitions for All Students

 The Academy of American Poets Prize is given for the best poem or group of poems submitted to the English Department/Purple.
 Please consult the Department of English Chair.

 The Bourgeois French Prize is awarded for the best essay on a subject relating to the culture of the French and their descendants in the United States.
-Please consult the Department of Modern Languages and Literatures Chair.
+Please consult the Department of World Languages, Literatures, and Cultures chair.

 The Crompton Gold Medal is awarded for the best scientific essay or research paper submitted during the school year.
 Please consult the Class Deans office.

 The John J. Crowley Memorial Prize is awarded for the best essay on a religious, literary, historical, economic or scientific subject.
 Please consult Anthony Cashman, Director of Graduate Studies.